Sabin-Karki/Sabin-Karki.github.io/README.md

 ## Contributions

 While this is a personal website, I'm open to suggestions and improvements.
-Feel free to open an issue or submit a pull request!
+I will also keep updating the website as my skillset keeps improving.Feel free to open an issue or submit a pull request!

 ## Contact